 2013-14: Jacobs returned to Indiana for his second USHL season and skated for the USA in the 2013 U19 World Junior A Challenge.
 The second-leading scorer amongst Ice defensemen, he scored 5 goals with 18 assists in 56 games and was plus-36 with 46 penalty minutes.
 The Ice finished first in the Eastern Conference and rolled through the USHL playoffs; defeating Waterloo in the Clark Cup finals.
 Jacobs scored 3 goals with 2 assists and was plus-3 with 2 penalty minutes in 12 playoff games.
 He had no points nor penalty minutes in four games as the USA captured a gold medal at the WJAC.
 He participated in the 2013 USA Hockey CCM All-American Prospects game in September and in October 2013 committed to playing hockey at Michigan State in 2014-15.
 Jacobs was ranked 43rd amongst North American skaters in the Central Scouting final rankings and was selected by New Jersey in the second round (41st overall) in the 2014 NHL Draft.

 Jacobs is a smooth skating two-way defenseman.
 He excels in transition, generating chances by moving the puck up the ice or hitting a streaking forward with a stretch pass.
 Two other assets he has are hockey sense and his shot.
-On defense, Jacobs closes off lanes and is willing to commit the body.
-He suffers an occasional mental lapse and many times his game has been hot or cold.
-He also has to work on his hands and puck skills.
+Jacobs’ defensive play greatly improved in his lone season at Michigan State.
+He was required to play more responsibly and focus on the details of defensive hockey.